Bournemouth School for Girls

-Bournemouth School for Girls is a grammar academy school located in Bournemouth, Dorset, England.

-It is a girls grammar school and sixth form college, teaching girls aged 11 to 18.
+Bournemouth School for Girls is a grammar academy school in Bournemouth, Dorset, England.
+It is a girls' grammar school and sixth form college, teaching girls aged 11 to 18.

 History

-Seventeen years after the boys school was founded this school opened with 160 pupils on 30 January 1918.
-The school moved to new buildings in Castle Gate Close in 1961.
+The school opened with 160 pupils on 30 January 1918.
+It moved to new buildings in Castle Gate Close in 1961.

 Academics

-Since September 2005, BSG has been a humanities specialist school.
+Since September 2005, Bournemouth School for Girls has been a humanities specialist school.
 The school has approximately 1,200 students, including 300 in the sixth form.
 Until 2012, sixth form classes (including Theatre Studies, PE and Psychology) were open to Students at the boys-only Bournemouth School, with whom BSG share a sports and playing field.